Government budget appropriations or outlays for research and development activity.Read the full definition of the concept

 Revaluation of land and water areas, including revaluation of shares in real estate companies.Read the full definition of the concept

-Revenues accrued by the guarantor from recovery claims based on indemnities paid by the guarantor (state) during the reference period.Read the full definition of the concept
+Revenues accrued by the guarantor from recovery claims based on indemnities paid by to the guarantor (state) during the reference period.Read the full definition of the concept

 Reverse investment refers to the acquisition by a direct investment enterprise of a financial claim on its direct investorRead the full definition of the concept